Employee Value Propositions (EVPs)

 5. Define or refine your mission and values

-Your EVP should align with the overall mission and values of your organization while creating a sense of purpose for employees and reinforcing the organization's brand identity.
+Your employee value propositions should align with your company's overall mission and values while creating a sense of purpose for employees and reinforcing yourbrand identity.
 However, it is vital to regularly review and update your organization's EVP as the company, technology, and trends evolve.
 For example, most companies re-crafted their EVPs following COVID-19 as people got used to working at home or in a hybrid setup to reduce the daily commute.

 6. Include both tangible and intangible benefits